 If you’re OK with those permissions, scroll down and click Allow.
-Code Blocks will install and is ready to be used.
+Code Blocks will install and is ready to use.

-How do you use Code Blocks in Google Docs?
+How to use Code Blocks in Google Docs

 To use Code Blocks, write or paste your code in the document.
-Once you have the code in place, select it and then:
+Once you have the code in place, select the complete section of code and then:

 - Click Preview to view the code in the preview pane (Figure B).